TeV to PeV neutrinos from AGN coronae: Conclusions

 In this paper, the model proposed in \cite{Kalashev:2014vya} was generalized to the case of the presence of the hot corona.
-It is capable of explaining both TeV-PeV neutrinos in IceCube within one and the same production mechanism and class of sources.
-Moreover, the calculated upper estimate of the gamma background is approximately an order of magnitude below than the measured by the Fermi LAT.
-Also, without taking into account magnetic fields and other acceleration parameters, the results do not contradict other models \cite{Inoue:2019fil, Murase:2019vdl}.
+It is capable of explaining both $\sim 50$ TeV-PeV neutrinos in IceCube within one and the same production mechanism and class of sources.
+The simulation scheme has also been generalized to proton propagation at an arbitrary angle relative to the accretion disk axis.
+Within the framework of the flat geometry, no significant dependence of the neutrino spectrum on the proton ejection direction was found.
+Under an alternative assumption regarding the acceleration and propagation mechanism, our results remain consistent with other models. \cite{Inoue:2019fil, Murase:2019vdl}.

-Further development of the model includes taking into account magnetic fields, modeling the propagation of secondary particles in the jets of AGN.
+Further development of the model includes taking into account magnetic fields, modeling the propagation of secondary particles in AGN and taking into account the detailed structure of the corona.